effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 });

 // Look at the type of the `sessionCreateFx` constant.
-// It will be `Effect<void, Session, Error>` because Typescript can infer type from `session` constant export const sessionCreateFx = createEffect(async () => {
+// It will be `Effect<void, Session, Error>` because TypeScript can infer type from `session` constant export const sessionCreateFx = createEffect(async () => {
-  // I explicitly set type for the next constant, because it allows Typescript help me
+  // I explicitly set type for the next constant, because it allows TypeScript help me
   // If I forgot to set property, I'll see error in the place of definition
   // Also it allows IDE to autocomplete property names const session: Session = {